MikhilPatankar/FarmAssist/README.md

 ---

-## 🚀 Getting Started

-(This section will be updated as the project progresses)

----

 ## 🤝 Contributing

 We welcome contributions from the community!
 Whether it's bug fixes, feature development, documentation improvements, or data collection/annotation, your help is valuable.